One of the great myths about General Lee was that he was well liked or popular. Let’s look at his funeral for some insight in how that came to be.

 During his life and for several years after his death in 1870, Lee was subject to severe criticism, North, South and abroad.

-He himself very intentionally denied care to wounded American soldiers.
-He betrayed his entire country, a republic, with an aim of terrorizing and slaughtering Americans to expand a violent tyranny of his family, such that only a few white elitist men (his male relatives, his son) would rule over women and non-whites.
+Lee had very intentionally denied care to wounded American soldiers.
+He betrayed his entire country, a republic, with an aim of terrorizing and slaughtering Americans to expand a violent tyranny of his family, such that only a few white elitist men (his male relatives, particularly his son) were supposed to rule over all women and non-whites.

-That’s not exactly the kind of popularity one wants at a funeral even in 1870.
+That’s not exactly a popularity boost for anyone’s funeral even in 1870.

 Don’t get me wrong, though.

-It is in this context that the Lee funeral gives us ample evidence how his popularity fell as a direct result of his shortcomings and then diminished so greatly he died mostly ignored just several years after he punished his own men into defeat.
+It is in this context that the Lee funeral gives us ample evidence how his popularity fell as a direct result of his personal and professional shortcomings and then diminished so greatly he died mostly ignored just several years after he cruelly punished his own family and followers.

-To put it bluntly it was this state of Lee becoming ignored by many and disappearing from view that may have aided him from being very publicly put to death.
+To put it bluntly it was this state of Lee becoming ignored by many and disappearing from view that may have aided him from being very publicly put to death for his failures.